twbs/bootstrap/site/content/docs/5.2/getting-started/webpack.md

    We're including a little bit of Bootstrap styling here with the `div class="container"` and `<button>` so that we see when Bootstrap's CSS is loaded by Webpack.

 3. **Now we need an npm script to run Webpack.** Open `package.json` and add the `start` script shown below (you should already have the test script).
-We'll use this script to start our local Webpack development server.
+We'll use this script to start our local Webpack dev server.

    ```json
    {